Home

 This has left authors wondering:

-“Should I fill in all 50 characters per box, or should I only target one particular phrase regardless of whether I have filled in all 50 characters or not?”
+“Should I fill in all 50 characters per box, or should I only target one particular phrase regardless of whether I have filled in all 50 charactersΒ or not?”

-In other words… Is it better to be more targeted or more broad with your keywords?
+Is it better to be more targeted or more broad with your keywords?

 Here at Kindlepreneur, we built out an experiment to find the answer to this question.
 I'll explain how that worked in just a moment.